 The bottom line is that, yes, pregnancy affects a woman’s body.
 Morning sickness, weight gain, headaches, moodiness, swelling, and other reactions are all common parts of pregnancy, which is a natural and temporary state for the female body.
 Do these common symptoms of pregnancy (which apply to nearly all pregnancies) really constitute a risk to the mother’s health that justifies killing the gestating child?

 What About Life-Threatening Issues?

 There are certainly cases where the mother’s life may be put at risk by pregnancy, such as in an ectopic pregnancy.
-These cases are extremely rare, and due to amazing advances in medical technology, are becoming more and more treatable.
+These cases are extremely rare, and due to amazing advances in medical technology, some are becoming more and more treatable.

 Actual life-threatening issues involving pregnancy are vastly different than generic “health” issues.
 If any doctor tells you that a pregnancy is a risk to you and recommends an abortion, seek a second opinion.
 Keep in mind that some doctors fear the malpractice lawsuits associated with treating high-risk pregnancies, and are unwilling to take patients with complicated pregnancies.
-Fortunately, there are many doctors that specialize in high-risk pregnancies that can successfully treat both the mother and the unborn child as patients.
+Fortunately, there are many doctors that specialize in high-risk pregnancies that can successfully treat both the mother and the preborn child as patients.

 2 Gallup.
-(2010).
-Retrieved 6 Aug.
-2010, from http://www.gallup.com/poll/1576/abortion.aspx.
+(2019).
+Retrieved 12 Aug.
+2019, from http://www.gallup.com/poll/1576/abortion.aspx.

 M Antonia Biggs, Heather Gould, Diana Greene Foster

 BMC Womens Health.
 2013; 13: 29.
 Published online 2013 Jul 5. doi: 10.1186/1472-6874-13-29